CUMLSec/trex/README.md

 ### Sample data for finetuning similarity

-We provide the sample training/testing files of finetuning in `data-src/similarity` If you want to prepare the finetuning data yourself, make sure you follow the format shown in `data-src/similarity` (coming soon: tokenization script).
+We provide the sample training/testing files of finetuning in [here](https://drive.google.com/drive/folders/1JHq_O1MiQhKBMnmzOjDgDh1r-TUY-jcl?usp=sharing).
+Download them ad put in `data-src/similarity`.
+If you want to prepare the finetuning data yourself, make sure you follow the format shown in `data-src/similarity`.
+You can take a look at

 We have to binarize the data to make it ready to be trained.
 To binarize the training data for finetuning, run: